 - Course logistics (scheduling, transportation, etc.)

 Service Learning Course Development Grants

 Grants are available for for faculty interested in developing a new service-learning course or transforming an existing one.
 Grants can also be used to spearhead departmental plans for integrating service learning in the curriculum.
-Applications for the 2019-2020 cohort will be released in January 2019.
+Applications for the 2019-2020 are now open and will be accepted until Friday, April 5th, 2019.

 2018-2019 Course Development Grantees

 - Ania Aksan, Associate Professor, Economics.
 Course Title: EC 235 Economic Development.
 Community Partner: Catholic Medical Mission Board